200 Years of Determination

 In 1995 the company reclaim Kongsberg in the new company identity; Kongsberg Gruppen ASA (KONGSBERG).
 In 1997, KONGSBERG acquired Kongsberg Maritime AS which together with newly established Kongsberg Defence & Aerospace AS (formerly named Kongsberg Gruppen ASA) became two business areas.

 At the turn of the century, KONGSBERG seized the opportunity when the need for a remote controlled weapon solution for vehicles arrived.
 KONGSBERG's solution proved effective and the U.S. defence force soon became a major customer.

 The motto of KONGSBERG's celebration in 2014 was "First 200 - A World Class Journey".
 Cohesion and common identity across business areas were strengthened through local celebrations around the globe.

-Important contracts for missiles, air defence and weapons stations have secured KONGSBERG’s significant growth on the defence side in the years to come.
+Important contracts for missiles, air defence systems and weapons stations have secured KONGSBERG’s significant growth on the defence side in the years to come.

-The acquisition of Rolls-Royce Commercial Marine, announced in 2018, was the largest in KONGSBERG’s history, as well as an important milestone in Norwegian maritime history.
+The acquisition of Rolls-Royce Commercial Marine, announced in 2019, was the largest in KONGSBERG’s history, as well as an important milestone in Norwegian maritime history.

 KONGSBERG now has approximately 2,500 industrial partners all over the world.
 A large portion of our extensive product development is done in close cooperation with these partners as well as our demanding customers.